casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 :::note

 You could store the latest version of the contract package under a NamedKey, as shown [here](https://github.com/casper-network/casper-node/blob/8356f393d361832b18fee7227b5dcd65e29db768/smart_contracts/contracts/client/counter-define/src/main.rs#L81).
-Then, you can query the NamedKey to check the latest version of the contract.
+Then, you can query the NamedKey to check the latest version of the contract package.

 <details>
 <summary><b>Example test function</b></summary>